 Toll-free numbers are commonly used among businesses and customer service calling.
 It makes customer support much more accessible.
 Plus the business looks more professional.

 You can usually tell it from the distinctive three-digit codes that precedes it such as 800, 888, 877, 866, 855 or 844.
 These codes are not interchangeable.
 Dialing “1-888” instead of “1-800” will connect your call to a different user.

 These three-digit prefixes are then followed by a destination number.
 Businesses can choose to customize it for easy recall.
 So it’s common to see toll-free numbers like 1-800-FLOWERS or 1-888-REPAIR.

-But here’s the catch.
-Calls to toll-free numbers are not really free.
+But here’s the catch: toll-free calls are not really free.
 It’s paid for by the business.
 That’s why calls from international destinations are mostly blocked because they’re expensive.
 Other establishments allow it but you’ll have to pay for the call, meaning it won’t be toll-free anymore.

-But how will you reach toll-free numbers in India from the US if international calls are blocked?
+So how to call India toll free number from US if international calls are blocked?
 Use a local number, of course.
 In this post, we’ll tell you how to do just that.
 Read on to find out more.